joshuadavidnelson/disable-blog/readme.txt

 = How can I disable author archives? =

-Author archives are automatically created by WordPress for every user (example url: `example.com/author/author-name`.
-Typically these archives show posts by that user and possibly they biographical information.
+Author archives are automatically created by WordPress for every user (example url: `example.com/author/author-name`).
+Typically these archives show posts by that user and possibly some biographical information.
 So many plugins and themes use author archives for other purposes - account page, profile page, etc. For that reason disabling author archives is currently only available with this plugin via a filter.

-If you're not using the built-in WP author archives for other purposes and would like to disable them entirely, add the following to your theme functions.php file or a custom plugin file:
+If you're not using the built-in WP author archives for other purposes and would like to disable them entirely, add the following to your theme `functions.php` file or a custom plugin file:

 `add_filter( 'dwpb_disable_author_archives', '__return_true' );`.